akshitg19/Image_Captioning_Transformer/README.md

 ## Model Architecture

 The model consists of two main components:
 1.  **Encoder:** An `EfficientNet-B0` model, pretrained on ImageNet, processes the input image and outputs a single feature vector.
-This vector is then projected into the Transformer's expected dimension (`model_dim`).
-2.  **Decoder:** A standard `nn.TransformerDecoder` takes the encoded image feature vector as its `memory` and the sequence of previously generated words as its `target` to predict the next word in the caption.
+2.  **Decoder:** A standard `nn.TransformerDecoder` takes the encoded image feature vector as its `memory` and the sequence of previously generated words to predict the next word in the caption.

 ---